 Solar Thermal in the News

 123ZeroEnergy in conjunction with Northern Lights Solar Solutions supplies the Enmax conservatory located in Calgary, AB Canada with 16 high performance solar vacuum tube collectors.
-The Sun Rain solar evacuated tubes are consider to be one the highest performing collectors made in the wold.
+The Sun Rain solar evacuated tubes are considered to be one the highest performing collectors made in the world.

 Northern Lights Solar Solutions (NLSS) has completed a partnership deal with Canadian based Latitude 51 Solar.
 This partnership will allow Latitude 51 to continue its Canadian distribution of the Northern Lights Solar Thermal products.

 All solar collectors, evacuated tubes, flat plate collectors and un-glazed pool heaters have different efficiencies.
 This is why no one can say Evacuated tubes are always better than flat plate collectors.
 It depends on their application.

 A solar tank is a critical part of your solar hot water system.
 The type and size of solar tank you need is often a poorly understood part of a system, mainly because there are so many variables to it.

 Many systems installed by companies often attached a small box of tricks to the side...

 If you are looking to install a solar water heating system you are most likely wanting to know how the grants work and what you need to get them.

 Explaining what the new F379 is and what it does for you.
 This will give you some valuable information...

 One 30 tube panel should be sufficient for a house with 3 people (aprox 10 tubes per person, should provide 30% to 60% of the total yearly hot water.
 This will be aprox 100% in the summer and 30% or less in the winter.